 What is Order Management?

-Order management is the process of tracking, processing, and fulfilling customer orders from the moment they are placed until delivery and post-purchase support.
-It ensures that orders are accurately recorded, inventory is updated, payments are processed, and products are shipped efficiently.
-Effective order management improves customer satisfaction, streamlines supply chain operations, and reduces errors.
+Order management is the process of capturing, processing, and fulfilling customer orders from the moment they are placed through delivery and post-purchase support.
+It keeps orders recorded accurately, inventory updated, payments processed, and products shipped on time.
+Done well, it improves customer satisfaction, coordinates supply chain operations, and cuts the errors that slow fulfillment down.

 Key Components of Order Management